fire-eggs/ComicViewer/README.md

 _Features_

-For basic features, please see the SourceForge project at the above link.
+For basic features, please see either project at the above links.

 Features Specific to this Fork (in no particular order)